xalaida/laravel-nuxt-docker/README.md

 #### Makefile commands

-There are a lot of useful **make** commands in the `Makefile`, that will make your development process much easier.
+There are a lot of useful **make** commands in the [Makefile](./api/Makefile), that will make your development process much easier.

-For example, to migrate the database, execute the command:
+For example, to migrate the database execute the command:

 ```bash
 make migrate
 ```

-Feel free to explore [it](./api/Makefile) and edit according to your needs.
+Feel free to explore it and edit according to your needs.

 #### Bash aliases